|

 Where should I hang a sliding barn door?

-- A sliding barn door for bathroom privacy is a great choice in a master bedroom that has a tight space entering the bathroom as many single doors hit the bathroom vanity or linen closet door.
-Click through this post, sliding bathroom door (see image below) to see the sliding bathroom barn door we installed in a new construction home.
+3. A sliding barn door for bathroom privacy is a great choice in a master bedroom that has a tight space entering the bathroom as many single doors hit the bathroom vanity or linen closet door.
+Click through this post, how to install a barn door for a bathroom (see image below) to see the sliding bathroom barn door we installed in a new construction home.

 I love the idea of using a regular door and hanging it with a black hardware sliding kit.
 Sliding barn doors do not need to look like “barn doors!”